Numerous vulnerabilities in Faveo Helpdesk

 Over the course of my investigation, I uncovered numerous vulnerabilities.
 I would suggest extreme caution when running Faveo exposed to the internet, as there are likely further undiscovered vulnerabilities.

 In Faveo's default configuration, non-authenticated members can create tickets.
-When they create a ticket, they are provided with a URL (via email) that they can use to view, reply and modify that specific ticket.
+When they create a ticket, they are provided with a URL (via email) that they can use to view, reply to, and modify that specific ticket.

 The URL is in the following format, and contains an encrypted copy of the tickets numerical ID.